 The Bulletin: Protiviti’s Review of Corporate Governance

-In a prior issue of The Bulletin, Protiviti discussed the evolution of sustainability; why reporting on environmental, social and governance (ESG) criteria is important; the obstacles to ESG initiatives; the ESG maturity continuum; what companies should be doing to tackle this topic; and examples of sustainability leaders.1 The premise underlying a corporate focus on sustainability is that corporate leadership is needed to enhance civilisation’s ability to address critical environmental, economic and social challenges and enable the general welfare of present and future generations.
+In a prior issue of The Bulletin, Protiviti discussed the evolution of sustainability; why reporting on environmental, social and governance (ESG) criteria is important; the obstacles to ESG initiatives; the ESG maturity continuum; what companies should be doing to tackle this topic; and examples of sustainability leaders.1 The premise underlying a corporate focus on sustainability is that corporate leadership is needed to enhance civilization’s ability to address critical environmental, economic and social challenges and enable the general welfare of present and future generations.
 Moving beyond theory, ESG criteria offer powerful differentiators for screening investments — a reality that cannot be ignored in the boardroom and C-suite.

 In this issue of The Bulletin, we discuss sustainability reporting — what it is, how it is being enabled, why it is important, and market developments to watch.
-Every public organisation needs to be mindful of the growing interest in sustainability and reliable, comparable reports.
+Every public organization needs to be mindful of the growing interest in sustainability and reliable, comparable reports.

 What is Sustainability Reporting?

-Organisations publish sustainability reports to disclose the economic, environmental and social impacts caused by the everyday activities of their businesses.
-These reports describe an organisation’s values and governance model and evidence the extent to which the company’s strategy and commitment to a sustainable global economy are linked.
+Organizations publish sustainability reports to disclose the economic, environmental and social impacts caused by the everyday activities of their businesses.
+These reports describe an organization’s values and governance model and evidence the extent to which the company’s strategy and commitment to a sustainable global economy are linked.
 ESG reports provide transparency and accountability to investors, regulators and other stakeholders and help drive improvement of internal processes and market offerings.

-While many companies often see this form of reporting as an exercise to meet stakeholder expectations, most realise that strong sustainability performance conveys the potential for more sustainable revenue streams, higher customer and employee retention, and reduced regulatory risk.
+While many companies often see this form of reporting as an exercise to meet stakeholder expectations, most realize that strong sustainability performance conveys the potential for more sustainable revenue streams, higher customer and employee retention, and reduced regulatory risk.
 Plus, it’s the right thing to do.

-The discipline of sustainability reporting can help organisations measure and monitor performance against established economic, environmental, social and governance goals.
-The increased transparency leads to better decision-making and a sharper focus on communicating with external stakeholders, as well as advancing the maturity of the organisation’s capabilities in addressing ESG objectives.
+The discipline of sustainability reporting can help organizations measure and monitor performance against established economic, environmental, social and governance goals.
+The increased transparency leads to better decision-making and a sharper focus on communicating with external stakeholders, as well as advancing the maturity of the organization’s capabilities in addressing ESG objectives.
 Many institutional investors have come to expect sustainability reports as a source of information to be incorporated into their investment analysis.
-Importantly, reporting companies gain the most from sustainability reports when they use them as a means of understanding, communicating and improving organisational performance rather than merely producing a report as an end in itself.
+Importantly, reporting companies gain the most from sustainability reports when they use them as a means of understanding, communicating and improving organizational performance rather than merely producing a report as an end in itself.

 Alternative Frameworks and the Role of the SASB